andreluizralmeida/CustomerManagement/README.md

 > Deploy to a live environment;

-Write a yml file with deployment instructions through kubernete or jenkins and etc
+Write a .yml file with deployment instructions through Kubernete or Jenkins and etc

-> Handle a large volume of requests, including concurrent creation and update operations
+> Handle large volumes of requests, including concurrent creation and update operations

-Using some load balancer, like nginx and transaction or implements Semaphore
+Using some load balancer, like Nginx and transaction or implements Semaphore

 > Continue operating in the event of problems reading and writing from the database

 Implement Resilience Techniques using Hangfire to create a job to retry a fail command.
-Or Implement some message-broker like kafka or rabbitMQ to process on demand
+Or Implement some message-broker like Kafka or rabbitMQ to process on demand

 > Ensure the security of the user information

 Add authentication, add SSL, Encrypt sensitive data and not logging de sensitive data